TRANS: Terrain-aware Reinforcement Learning for Agile Navigation of Quadruped Robots under Social Interactions: Navigation under Social Interactions

-In parallel with TRANS-Loco, we propose a straightforward framework for social navigation, termed TRANS-Nav.
+In parallel with TRANS-Loco, we propose a straightforward framework for navigation under social interactions, termed TRANS-Nav.
 This module directly maps transformed LiDAR scans to robot actions while adhering to the velocity constraints of differential-drive kinematics.